 What to do if your Switzerland visa is rejected

-If your visa gets refused you are able to appeal the decision within 30 days of receiving the outcome.
+If your visa gets refused but you don't agree with the decision, you can make an appeal within 30 days of receiving the outcome.
 You must reply in writing, explaining why it is that your visa shouldn’t have been refused, with proof.